Storm to bring Midwest snow, severe weather to South starting midweek

 From there, the disturbance will strengthen as it sags toward the Four Corners region by Wednesday afternoon.
 At the same time, a zone of low pressure will begin to materialize over the Texas Panhandle.
 The approaching disturbance will intensify the low, giving rise to what will become our storm.

 Low pressure spins counterclockwise; picture an enormous mixing bowl swirling through the atmosphere.
 Southerly winds ahead of the system will advect, or tug, warm, moisture-rich air from the Gulf of Mexico northward.
-In the system’s wake, bone-chilling air from Canada will slosh into the central U.S.
+In the system’s wake, bone-chilling air from Canada will slosh into the central United States.

 In between, a cold front will trail the low-pressure system as it charges northeast from the Plains and Corn Belt into the Great Lakes and southern Ontario.
 That will represent the atmospheric battleground over which the seasons will clash; heavy rain is probable as moisture pools along the front, while strong upper-level winds associated with the perturbed jet stream will bolster the risk of windy or tornadic thunderstorms in the South.